ajvincent/cross-stitch/_02_passthrough_types/source/README.md

 ## Requirements

-- [ ] Exports
+- [x] Exports
-  - [ ] In a subdirectory of source
+  - [x] In a subdirectory of source
-  - [ ] Component classes need a pass-through argument
+  - [x] Component classes need a pass-through argument
-  - [ ] Bootstrap from standard API to a component class
+  - [x] Bootstrap from standard API to a component class
-  - [ ] Sequence of component classes as a component class
+  - [x] Sequence of component classes
 - [ ] Define the map of property keys to component classes
-  - [ ] At build time for integration tests
+  - [x] At build time for integration tests
-  - [ ] Overrideable for unit tests
+  - [x] Overrideable for unit tests
-  - [ ] Map a set to one instance for overrides
+  - [x] Map a set to one instance for overrides
-  - [ ] Special protected field (key is a symbol) for shared base class
+  - [x] Special protected field (key is a symbol) for shared base class
   - [ ] How to handle private, static properties?
   - [ ] Needs to hold properties for shared class outside
 - [ ] Use ts-morph to check properties for conflicts